Old Clee

 Old Clee is located in the Clee Road (A46) and Carr Lane area of eastern Grimsby, North East Lincolnshire, England, and adjoins the neighbouring town of Cleethorpes, to which it has historic links.
 It is in the Heneage ward of the North East Lincolnshire Unitary Council.
-Previously a separate village, its parish church of Holy Trinity and Saint Mary, claimed to be the oldest building in Grimsby, has a Saxon tower dating from 1050 AD.
-Located in the area are the Old Clee infants/junior schools (Colin Avenue) and the Havelock Academy (Holyoake Road).
+Previously a separate village, its parish church of Holy Trinity and Saint Mary, claimed to be the oldest building in Grimsby, has an Anglo-Saxon tower dating from 1050.
+Located in the area are the Old Clee infants and junior schools (Colin Avenue) and the Havelock Academy (Holyoake Road).
 Nearby is the King George V Stadium.

 History

 The settlement of Clee was in existence by the time of the Norman Conquest and is mentioned in the Domesday Book, as a village of over twenty households, held by brothers Erik and Tosti in 1066, and by Odo, half-brother of William the Conqueror, following the conquest.
 Its Domesday Book name was Cleia, from the Old English for clay, in reference to the area's soil.

 Clee was one of six villages, or thorpes, within a wider ancient parish, also called Clee.
 Of the six villages, only Old Clee, as it is now known, and, to the west, Weelsby, remain.
 The north-western village of Holme, or South Holm, is now part of Grimsby, while the eastern villages of Hole or Oole, Itterby and Thrunscoe joined to form the town of Cleethorpes.
 The southern boundary with Humberston was at Buck Beck.

 A long-standing dispute with Grimsby over the position of the boundary stone near what is now Bath Street was legally settled in favour of Clee in 1830.
 Until the mid-19th century, Clee parish operated the open field system of agriculture.
 Under the Enclosure award of 1846 land in Clee village and Cleethorpes was divided between various landowners, mainly G.F.
 Heneage, Richard Thorold and Sidney Sussex College.

 As trade in the Grimsby commercial and fishing docks expanded, its population grew, which led to a shortage of land for housing within Grimsby.
 From the 1860s there was a movement of people across the town's eastern boundary into the almost uninhabited northern part of Clee (called New Clee) near Grimsby docks.
 This area lay between Humber Street and Park Street, which formed the boundary with the Cleethorpes section of the parish.